The cost of an initial visit is $170.00. This includes a complete history and physical and plan of care.

 - Access to discounted lab services through LabCorp

-- Specialist case reviews for medical advice from over 100 medical specialties through RubiconMD at no cost
+- Specialist case reviews for medical advice from over 100 medical specialties through RubiconMD

 - Home visits for homebound elders within the 285 perimeter.

 - Coordination of care with home health and assisted living staff when needed

 Patients may request single visit consultation without a practice membership depending on availability.
 Common reasons people request a consultation include:

 - Second opinion

 - Evaluation of geriatric syndromes like polypharmacy (over-medication), gait or memory impairment

 - History and physical for assisted living or nursing home placement.